 Its sweep of services is extensive, but customers warn of numerous account fees.

 It comes as no surprise that First Data — the largest merchant services provider in the US — has an array of services at its disposal.
 From payment processing to point-of-sale solutions, it can accommodate a variety of industries.
-But its lackluster customer support has earned it a poor reputation among merchants.
+But its account fees and costly equipment leasing has earned it numerous complaints from merchants.

 Choose this provider if you’re a large business and require B2B or international payment processing.